 Image courtesy Zoran Zeremski

 Not everyone will have passion for his or her occupation.
 Sometimes work is just work, and that is OK.
 If architecture is just a job for you, then do not work overtime.
 You should be spending the time doing the things that you love.

 Why I get up at 5 a.m.

 During the week, I do all of my writing in the morning before I go to work.
 There are two reasons that I do this.
 First, my brain works best in the morning.
 Second, this keeps my evenings free so that I can spend time with my friends and family.
 I have found that nobody wants to hang out with me at 5 a.m., so spending a couple hours writing at that time does not hurt my social life.

 You have been trained to design spaces and the same process can be applied to your life.
 Design your time so that it supports your goals.
 That may include working overtime and it may not.

 I would love to get some feedback!
 How much overtime do you work?
 What are your thoughts on overtime in our industry?
-Have you found working overtime to be a good investment?
-Let us know in the comments below.
+Have you found working after regular hours to be a good investment?
+Let us know over on Facebook.